Event Off Grid 2: Liam Young: New Planetary Imageries

 Operating at the juncture of design, fiction, and futures, Young returns to his hometown of Meanjin/Brisbane to present a screenscape of alternative, hopeful worlds.
 Slipping between fiction and documentary, his presentation will showcase images of tomorrow and illuminate the environmental questions of today.

-Liam Young has been described by the BBC as ‘the man designing our futures’.
-As a worldbuilder, he visualises the cities, spaces, and props of our imaginary futures for the film and television industry.
-His films have premiered with platforms ranging from Channel 4, Tribeca Film Festival, Venice Biennale, the BBC, and The Guardian and have been collected by MoMA, the Smithsonian, Art Institute of Chicago, SF MoMA, the Victoria and Albert Museum, and the National Gallery of Victoria.
+Young has been described by the BBC as ‘the man designing our futures’.
+As a world builder, he visualises the cities, spaces, and props of our imaginary futures for the film and television industry.
+His films have premiered with platforms ranging from Channel 4, Tribeca Film Festival, Venice Biennale, the BBC, and The Guardian, and have been collected by the Museum of Modern Art, New York; the Smithsonian, Washington DC; Art Institute of Chicago; SF MoMA, San Francisco; the Victoria and Albert Museum, London; and the National Gallery of Victoria, Naarm/Melbourne.

 The Institute of Modern Art acknowledges the traditional custodians of the land upon which the IMA now stands, the Jagera, Yuggera, Yugarapul, and Turrbal people.
 We offer our respect to Aboriginal and Torres Strait Islander people as the first artists of this country.
 In the spirit of allyship, the IMA will continue to work with First Nations people to celebrate, support, and present their immense past, present, and future contribution to artistic practice and cultural expression.